 Concentrators studying abroad may also use the opportunity to complete the foreign language requirement.
 Students who hope to start the language requirement abroad and complete it at Hamilton should make sure that the language they will study is regularly offered through Critical Languages.
 It is not possible for students to complete the second semester of the language requirement at Hamilton for rarely-taught languages such as Czech, Danish, Swedish and many African and Asian languages.

 Students applying to the Hamilton in France Program must have at least French 200, although excellent students who have studied through French 140 may apply.
 It is important that students have at least some experience writing in French prior to taking university courses in France.
 The department will award credit toward the major for most courses taken in France, provided they are taught in French and pertain in some way to France.
 Consult the College Catalogue or the French Department website for more information.

+Government concentrators can receive up to two credits toward the concentration from study abroad (and in rare cases, three credits, with permission from the department chair).
+Students minoring in Government may receive one credit toward the minor.
 The department normally awards transfer credit for government at the 200-level.
-Credit may be granted at the 300-level if a course includes a major research paper and if the paper is submitted to the department chair for final approval upon return to Hamilton.
+Credit may be granted at the 300-level if a course includes a major research paper comparable to that required in 300-level Writing Intensive Government courses and if the paper is submitted to the associate department chair for final approval upon return to Hamilton.